 Academic or Scholarly Articles Subject Indexes

-Evidence-based reference tool containing peer-reviewed summaries for almost 2000 topics of diseases, disorders, and symptoms, including information on causation, associated conditions, history and research findings, differential diagnosis and diagnostic testing, treatment, prevention, prognosis and links to patient information.
+In this health sciences resource, search peer-reviewed summaries for almost 2000 topics of diseases, disorders, and symptoms, including information on causation, associated conditions, history and research findings, differential diagnosis and diagnostic testing, treatment, prevention, prognosis and links to patient information.
 Created by physicians for use at point-of-care.

 Connect to Google Scholar through the Libraries' web site to gain off-campus access to all the articles and journals in full text in the Libraries.
 Use Google Scholar to find articles from a wide variety of academic publishers, professional societies, preprint repositories and universities, as well as scholarly articles available across the web.
 To connect to the full text, click "FindIt@U of M Twin Cities" in your Google Scholar search results.
 Learn more: Google Scholar FAQ